kinvolk/opentelemetry-specification/specification/overview.md

     `0x1`).
-- **Tracestate** carries tracing-system specific context in a list of key value pairs. **Tracestate** allows different vendors to propagate additional information and inter-operate with their legacy Id formats.
+- **Tracestate** carries tracing-system specific context in a list of key value pairs. **Tracestate** allows different vendors to propagate additional information and interoperate with their legacy Id formats.
 For more details see [this](https://w3c.github.io/trace-context/#tracestate-field).

 ### Links between spans